AlaaShatat/Storefront-Backend/README.md

 2. To compile run: npm run build.
 3. the compiled files will exist in the build folder.
 4. you can run the compiled code by: nodemon build/server.js.
-## Run prettier
-1. Go to API folder, Bash or the terminal
-2. To run prettier: npm run prettier.
 ## Run the unit tests
 1. Go to API folder, Bash or the terminal.
 2. To run the unit tests: